 Choosing an electrician can seem like a daunting task.
 There are many things to consider, but one of the most important is your safety.
 You want to make sure you hire someone who will do their job safely and correctly the first time.
-What does it take to choose an electrician?
-Read on for tips for finding the right electrical contractor for your home or business.
+With something this critical, you need to know how to choose an electrician in Durham that you can trust.
+Read on for tips on finding the right electrical contractor for your home or business.

 The simplest way to find an electrician is to look in the phone book.
 However, many people prefer to use a more reliable way, such as getting referrals from colleagues, friends, neighbors, family, or the internet.